As a child, I had an uncle who referred to his four nephews as “three nephews and a newspaper with shoes.”

 I was a leadoff hitter my whole life: In Little League, in Babe Ruth, in high school ball.
 I loved doing my best to get on base, to steal, to score.
 I find that the double is the sexiest stat in the game.
 Don’t ask me why, I couldn’t tell you.

 So it only seemed fitting that my blog match my on-the-field identity.
 Let’s run out some singles, steal some bags, hustle out some runs.
-Let’s slide into home, beat the tag, get dirty and star this game off right.
+Let’s slide into home, beat the tag, get dirty and start this game off right.

 Welcome to The Leadoff Batter.